-Proposed § 9001.106 would prohibit an employee of FHFA from participating in any matter in which a regulated entity is a party if the regulated entity employs, as an employee or consultant, his or her spouse, child, parent, or sibling, or member of his or her household unless the DAEO has authorized the employee to participate in the matter using the standard in 5 CFR 2635.502(d).
-Proposed § 9001.106 would require such an employee to make a written report to the DAEO within 30 days of the employment by a regulated entity of the employee's spouse, child, parent, sibling, or member of his or her household.
+Section 9001.106 prohibits an employee of FHFA from participating in any matter in which a regulated entity is a party if the regulated entity employs, as an employee or consultant, his or her spouse, child, parent, or sibling, or member of his or her household unless the DAEO has authorized the employee to participate in the matter using the standard in 5 CFR 2635.502(d).
+Section 9001.106 requires such an employee to make a written report to the DAEO within 30 calendar days of employment by a regulated entity of the employee's spouse, child, parent, sibling, or member of his or her household.
 This requirement is intended to eliminate the potential for any appearance of preferential treatment in those instances where employment of a family member or a member of the employee's household would be likely to raise questions regarding the appropriateness of actions taken by the employee or FHFA.